-Students try their hand at games played in the 18th and 19th centuries!
-A favorite with all ages.
-(If it is too wet to play historic games on the day of your trip, historic crafts will be substituted at the museum’s discretion.)
+Students try their hand at outdoor games played in the 18th and 19th centuries!
+Play hoop and stick and the game of Graces and learn how the children at King Manor would have enjoyed their afternoon.
+A favorite with all ages!
+(Weather permitting; historic crafts will be substituted at the museum’s discretion.)

 In the summer of 1778, George Washington ordered Major Benjamin Tallmadge to organize a network to spy on the British during their occupation of New York City, an operation now known as the Culper Spy Ring.
-Students will learn about the spy ring’s operations right here in Queens while also making their own Caesar Cipher tool like those used by Tallmadge’s agents to take home as a souvenir.
-(Best paired with the American Revolution in New York tour.)
+Learn about the spy network’s operations right here in Queens!

-Students identify and analyze archaeological artifacts typical of those excavated at King Manor.
+Students identify and analyze archaeological artifacts from King Manor using context clues and other observations.
 Through this process, they learn about the roles of archaeologists and curators and how we can learn about the past through material evidence.